Neveon/linux-commands/Unix Workbench/README.md

   - There is one small detail we should add to this program though.
 Even though we’ve made our file executable, if we give our program to somebody else they might be using a shell that doesn’t know how to execute our program.
 We need to indicate how the program should be run by adding a special line of text to the beginning of our program called a shebang.

   - The shebang always begins with #! followed by the path to the program which will execute the code in our file.
-The shebang for indicating that we want to use Bash is `#!/usr/bin/env bash`, which we’ve been adding to the start of our scripts for a while now!
+The shebang for indicating that we want to use Bash is `#!/usr/bin/env bash`, which we’ve been adding to the start of our scripts for a while now! (`#!/bin/bash` for Ubuntu)

 #### Environmental Variables
   - An environmental variable is a variable that Bash creates where data about your current computing environment is stored.
 Environmental variable names use all capitalized letters.
 Let’s look at the values for some of these variables.
 The HOME variable contains the path to our home directory, and the PWD variable contains the path to our current directory.